Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/2-call-api-angular/README.md

 ---
 page_type: sample
-name: Angular single-page application using MSAL Angular to authenticate users with Azure AD for Customers and call a protected ASP.NET Core web API
+name: Angular single-page application using MSAL Angular to authenticate users with Microsoft Entra External ID and call a protected ASP.NET Core web API
-description: This sample demonstrates An Angular SPA using MSAL Angular to authenticate users with Azure AD for Customers and call a protected ASP.NET Core web API
+description: This sample demonstrates An Angular SPA using MSAL Angular to authenticate users with Microsoft Entra External ID and call a protected ASP.NET Core web API
 languages:
  - javascript
  - typescript